natemarks/preflight/README.md

 ```

 ## TODO
+prereq cleanup runbook so we can get teh mokc preflight environment into devopsiac

+1) create mock docker container with mock service
+ - simple web app
+ - verbose logging so we can tell when it's run
+ - import version pinned preflight

+2) database client example :
+- run client on hardcoded db
+- run wiht params from ide env
+- run with params from setup terraform
+- teardown terraform

+3) concurrency

 - add org and team to al log messages
 - add connection checks
 - add a sample client credential test